Skip to main content

 For couples therapy, NHS sources and the IAPT curriculum indicate 12 to 20 sessions over about five to six months.
 Sessions are usually weekly and longer appointments are common.

 For longer-term work that goes beyond stabilising an acute problem and into deeper patterns, durations vary widely.
-Short-term psychodynamic therapy can run 25 to 40 sessions over 6 to 12 months, while longer-term psychodynamic therapy can extend to 40–80 sessions over 12–24 months.
-The right span depends on your goals, the complexity of what you’re working on, and the progress you make over time.
+Short-term psychodynamic therapy can run 25 to 40 sessions over 6 to 12 months, while longer-term psychodynamic therapy can extend to 40 to 80 sessions over 12 to 24 months.
+The right span depends on your goals, the complexity of what you are working on, and the progress you make over time.

 Want to know more about couples therapy?
-We’ve written a detailed guide here
+We have written a detailed guide here.

 Choosing Safely: Credentials and Modalities